Provide remote support internally within your corporate LAN and externally over the Internet.

 Remote Utilities has a built-in utility called MSI Configurator that allows you to create a custom pre-configured client module.
 When it comes to remote support you will most likely use either the One-click installer or the Agent option.

-Use the One-click installer option to build a persistent remote client (Host) package.
+Use the One-click installer option to build a Host package.
 Distribute your one-click package across your remote clients — when run, the one-click package will install itself automatically.

 The Agent option allows you to build your custom Agent with the settings you need.
 In addition, you can add your own logo and welcome text to the Agent window: